Recipes Dataset

 Explanation:

-- The dataset is in CSV format, but it requires some preprocessing on insertion; we use table function input to perform preprocessing;
+• The dataset is in CSV format, but it requires some preprocessing on insertion; we use table function input to perform preprocessing;

-but the header in CSV will be ignored (by command line parameter--input_format_with_names_use_header 0
+• We use FORMAT CSVWithNames but the header in CSV will be ignored (by command line parameter --input_format_with_names_use_header 0), because the header does not contain the name for the first field;

-), because the header does not contain the name for the first field; - File is using only double quotes to enclose CSV strings; some strings are not enclosed in double quotes, and single quote must not be parsed as the string enclosing - that's why we also add the
+• File is using only double quotes to enclose CSV strings; some strings are not enclosed in double quotes, and single quote must not be parsed as the string enclosing - that's why we also add the --format_csv_allow_single_quote 0 parameter;

-parameter and up to ten malformed records can be skipped; - There are arrays for ingredients, directions and NER fields; these arrays are represented in unusual form: they are serialized into string as JSON and then placed in CSV - we parse them as String and then use JSONExtract function to transform it to Array.
+• There are arrays for ingredients, directions and NER fields; these arrays are represented in unusual form: they are serialized into string as JSON and then placed in CSV - we parse them as String and then use JSONExtract function to transform it to Array.

-Validate the Inserted Dataβ
+Validate the Inserted Data

 By checking the row count: